 Shopping in Bergen

-With a tempting variety of high street, boutique, artesian and market shops to explore, Bergen has brought its history of trade into the 21st century to offer a multifaceted shopping experience for the window shopper right up to the serious spender.
-The pedestrianised streets of Gamle Strandgaten, Marken and Torgallmennigen offer native handcrafted items, antiques, jewellery, and much more, while the popular harbour fish market provides a pleasant afternoon stroll complete with a selection of places to sit and enjoy lunch.
+With a tempting variety of high street, boutique, artisan and market shops to explore, Bergen has brought its history of trade into the 21st century to offer a multifaceted shopping experience for the window shopper right up to the serious spender.
+The pedestrianised streets of Gamle Strandgaten, Marken and Torgallmennigen offer native handcrafted items, antiques, jewellery and much more, while the popular harbour fish market provides a pleasant afternoon stroll complete with a selection of places to sit and enjoy lunch.

 Dining in Bergen

-The sometimes limited traditional Norwegian faire has received a facelift in more recent years, with an expanding variety of dishes making their way into the gastronomy as well as organic and locally grown produce growing in popularity to bring fresh new flavours to the table.
+The sometimes limited traditional Norwegian fair has received a facelift in more recent years, with an expanding variety of dishes making their way into the gastronomy as well as organic and locally grown produce growing in popularity to bring fresh new flavours to the table.

 Bergen has a thriving student culture which brings to life a wide range of cafes, bars and pubs.
-Enjoy your drink of choice in a variety of settings from cosy corner cafes and quiet whisky bars to glamorous expresso cafes and vaulted underground wine bars.
+Enjoy your drink of choice in a variety of settings from cosy corner cafes and quiet whisky bars to glamorous espresso cafes and vaulted underground wine bars.

 Must-try local dishes:

-- Raspeballer – potato dumplings, usually served with meats such as bacon and sausage as well as mashed rutabaga
+- Raspeballer – potato dumplings, usually served with meats such as bacon and sausage as well as mashed rutabaga.

 - Bergen fish soup – typically made with root vegetables, fish and cream.